Launchpad Tutorial with Ableton Live 10 Lite

 While the mouse cursor looks like a square bracket, click the left mouse button and hold it down, then drag it to the right.
 Stop dragging when you see "3" just above the solid line, as in the picture below.
 By stopping just before the "3" you have now extended your drum beat to 2 bars.
 At the bottom of the picture below, notice the area highlighted with a red rectangle (called the Clip Overview).
 Half of it shows a thumbnail view of the existing drum beats, and the other half doesn't show any drum beats.
 When you place your mouse over the Clip Overview, the mouse cursor will change to a magnifying glass, and you can click and drag left or right to see different areas of the drum beats in the Note Editor.
 If the mouse cursor looks like a square bracket in the Clip Overview then you can click and drag to make the drum beats look wider or narrower:

-Now click the Edit menu again, and click Paste.
+Now click the Edit menu again, and click Paste (or use Ctrl+V).
 This will duplicate all of the drum beats into the second bar:

 Launch the fourth clip and immediately launch the third clip.
 Notice that the third clip starts playing after the first bar finishes.
 The second bar didn't get played.
 This is because at the top left corner of the screen we see "1 Bar" (highlighted with a red rectangle at the top of the above picture).
 Stop the third clip, then click "1 Bar" and change it to "2 Bars," then launch the fourth clip and immediately launch the third clip.
 Now the fourth clip plays 2 bars before the third clip begins playing.
 If you launch the fourth clip again, it won't start playing until 2 bars of the third clip have finished playing.

 Now let's delete the Perc Wood sounds by clicking the existing green Perc Wood icons in the Note Editor.
-Use the Clip Overview to scroll left and right in the Note Editor in order to find and delete all of the Perc Wood icons.
+Scroll left and right in the Note Editor in order to find and delete all of the Perc Wood icons.
 Then we'll recreate them by tapping the pads on the Launchpad.

-On your Launchpad, click the Note button.
+On your Launchpad, tap the Note button.
 At the bottom left corner there will be 4 pads lit up in the bottom row, and one pad lit up above the pad in the bottom left corner.
-These correspond to the drum sounds in your Drum Rack in Ableton Live 10 Lite.
+These correspond to the drum sounds in your Drum Rack in Ableton.
 Play the fourth clip by launching it in Ableton, and practice tapping the pad which is lit up above the pad in the bottom left corner of your Launchpad (this is the Perc Wood pad).
 Practice a few times to get the beat that you want with the Perc Wood sound.

 If you're not satisfied with how your Perc Wood beats came out, you can click the Edit menu and then click Undo to delete them.
 Another idea is to use the green Perc Wood icons which you created through your Launchpad as a guide, and click them one at a time in the Note Editor to delete them, then click again to draw the Perc Wood icons exactly where you want them.